johnalison/obsidian-notes/Journal/24 August 2024 Saturday.md

 # To Do
-- [ ] notes for MPL intros on Tuesday
+- [ >] notes for MPL intros on Tuesday
 - [x] Fix random numbers
-- [ ]
-- [ ]

 # Log

 Looking at USCMS meeting slides:
-Appareantly CMU is assigned the Purdue T2 as our "home" T2 https://uscms.org/uscms_at_work/software_computing/tier2/store_user.shtml
+Apparently CMU is assigned the Purdue T2 as our "home" T2 https://uscms.org/uscms_at_work/software_computing/tier2/store_user.shtml